tyhh00/SP3/readme.txt

 Crab - Idle every few seconds, move left and right every few seconds, if player within their range then chase them and attack them
 Dragon - Moves in a sin-curve towards the left direction.
 Damages player when they get too close.

+//SPECIAL BLOCKS:
+Thunder Block - Spawns lightning when trident is thrown at it.
+Lightning - Damages player & crab if they are within the lightning.

 ***ROBOT***
 /ITEMS:

 //ENEMIES:

+//SPECIAL BLOCKS:
 ------------------------------------------------>
 // ABILITIES: